 Indefinite Spousal Support

 Indefinite spousal support will replace pendente lite support when the court determines that alimony is necessary under an indefinite basis following the divorce.
 For a party to alter or end the requirement of spousal support, they must pursue a motion to modify the original order.

-The grounds for altering or ending spousal support vary.
+The grounds for altering or ending support vary.
 As financial circumstances change, these arrangements may require a review from the court.
-Always seek the guidance of a seasoned family lawyer before pursuing a modification of a spousal support obligation.
+Always seek the guidance of a committed family lawyer in Rockville before pursuing a modification of a spousal support obligation.

 Pre-Nuptial and Postnuptial Agreements